Naish06/ShadowFox/README.md

 6. Sales-to-Profit Ratio by Category: Assesses efficiency and profitability across different product categories.
 7. Customer Segment Performance: Analyzes total sales and profit contributions from each customer segment.

-Ensure you have Python installed along with the following libraries:
+Ensure you have the following libraries installed:

-pip install pandas plotly.express
+> pip install pandas plotly.express

 How to Use:
 1. Upload the Dataset: